Stretch Articles for your Health

 The best solution to breaking this cycle of pain and loss of sleep is to try and maintain a neutral spine when you go to sleep.
 A neutral spine in the low back is when the back is close to straight with a slight backward curve.
 This position enables the discs and joints to be unloaded so they can heal and receive nutrition.
 Avoiding rotation in sleeping posture also takes unwanted stress off the discs and joints.

-if you use pillow support under your knees.
-Lying on your stomach is not usually recommended because it puts your low back into increased extension (or arches your low back).
-If you can only sleep on your stomach, use several pillows under your hips and stomach to keep your low back as close to neutral as possible with one or no pillows under your head.
+The best sleeping position is side lying with pillow support between the arms and legs.
+To keep your low back in neutral, you need to keep your hips and knees bent forward approximately 60-90 degrees.
+Lying on your back is also a good position if you use pillow support under your knees.
+Lying on your stomach is not usually the best position.
+It puts your low back into increased extension (or arches your low back).
+If you can only sleep on your stomach, use several pillows under your hips and stomach to keep your low back as close to neutral as possible.

 Deep Vein Thrombosis (DVT) In Therapy